karesia/Data-Vis-Project-1/README.md

 them time to recover if needed.
 There is even concern about if individuals are being treated for their mental health issues.

-The dataset was obtained as part of an assignment and contains the following attributes:
+The dataset was obtained as part of an assignment for Big Data Analytics course and contains the following attributes:
   1. Timestamp
   2. Age
   3. Gender